-Target continues its rapid growth by appointing three new creatives, as the agency makes bold strides towards its goal of becoming one of the country’s biggest and brightest digital and inbound agencies.
+Target continues its rapid growth by appointing three new creatives, as the agency makes bold strides towards its goal of becoming one of the South West’s leading digital agencies.

 Elizabeth Leavitt joins us as SEO & PPC Manager.
-Hailing from California, Eliz brings with her ten years of experience in Search Engine Optimisation and Google Ads.
+Hailing from California, Eliz brings with her ten years of experience in SEO and PPC.
 As a Google Certified Partner she keeps up-to-date with the latest best practices, ensuring that Target’s clients squeeze every last drop of ROI from their search marketing campaigns.

 Elizabeth has managed campaigns across a range of industries including automotive, B2B and hotel/travel.
 Her skill set and Masters Degree in Writing from the University of Nevada, Las Vegas have landed her roles in California, New York and London.

 Ellie Spiers joins Target as a Graphic Designer.
 Ellie is a recent graduate from Buckinghamshire New University with a degree in Graphic Art.